ejsdotsh/ejsb/README.md

 - `make nrf` builds the Nornir + FastAPI container
 - `make grn` builds the Gornir + Net/HTTP container

-## potential future use-cases and features

-- dashboards and reporting
-  - status
-  - utilization
-  - standards compliance
-  - locate a host by mac-address or IP, return (optionally change) the configuration
-- configuration backup and version control
-- configuration changes and verification
-- jupyter notebook(s) for interactive data analysis, dashboards, training and documentation, ops playbooks, and reporting

 ## references/inspiration